Contagious Equine Metritis

-Most cases involve non-clinical mares with a mild uterine inflammation.
-However, an acute infection can cause active inflammation of the endometrium that results in a mucoid vulvar discharge 10-14 days post breeding.
-Abortions due to CEM are rare.
-Mares infected during pregnancy can produce subclinical carrier foals.
+Most CEM cases involve non-clinical mares with mild uterine inflammation.
 Asymptomatic mares can be infectious and remain carriers for several months.
-Stallions exhibit no clinical signs but can carry the organism on their external genitalia for an extended period of time.
+An acute infection can cause active inflammation of the endometrium that results in a mucoid, vulvar discharge 10-14 days post-breeding.
+Abortions due to CEM are rare, but positive mares that carry a foal to term can produce subclinical carrier foals.
+Infected stallions exhibit no clinical signs but can carry the organism on their external genitalia for an extended period of time.

-Carrier mares and stallions act as a reservoir of Taylorella.
-Undetected mares and stallions are the source of the infection for disease outbreaks.
-Detection of the carrier state relies on isolation of Taylorella equigenitalis from urogenital swabs of the mare and stallion.
-Due to the organism’s fastidious nature and slow growth characteristics, it is difficult to culture therefore requires multiple cultures over a period of one week.
-Serology is available to detect antibodies to CEM in mares.
-This test cannot be utilized in stallions, as detectable antibodies do not develop.
+Carrier mares and stallions act as a reservoir of T. equigenitalis.
+Undiagnosed mares and stallions are the source of infection in disease outbreaks.
+Detection of the carrier state relies on isolation of the bacteria from urogenital swabs.
+Due to the fastidious nature and slow growth characteristics of the organism, it is difficult to culture and thus, requires obtaining multiple culture samples over a period of one week.

 The disease is not known to affect humans or other species of livestock.

 Currently, the US is considered free of Contagious Equine Metritis.
 To ensure this free status, it is required that horses over two years of age being imported from CEM affected countries are quarantined and screened for T. equigenitalis.